apache/geode/geode-apis-compatible-with-redis/README.md

 The Geode APIs compatible with Redis allow Geode to function as a drop-in replacement for a highly-available Redis data store, letting Redis applications take advantage of Geode’s scaling capabilities without changing their client code.

-Redis clients connect to a Geode server in the same way they connect to a Redis server, using a hostname and a port number, with optional password authentication.
+Redis clients connect to a Geode server in the same way they connect to a Redis server, using a hostname and a port number, with optional username/password authentication.

 ### <a name="redis-commands"></a>Supported Redis Commands